 Though most Japanese you talk to will probably deny that they are religious, in actuallity, most still seem to have respect for (or maybe fear of !) the Gods and Buddhas.
 When rolling down the car window to chuck out an empy can or wrapper , the sight of a torii or jizo would almost surely make the typical Japanese hold on to their trash instead o fthrowing.
 Few would want to risk the wrath of retribution (in Japanese, BACHI GA ATARU).
 And besides, for most Japanese it is just plain common sense not to pollute a shrine or a temple.
 On the internet I have found several discussions of why toriis and Jizo are used (effectively) in this way.
 The usual responses are: “Are you a Japanese?
 If you are, then there`s certainly no need to explain why people wouldn’t litter around a torii!”

 It is also possible to buy stencil sheets for painting small torii gates on walls or the sides of buildings.
 These are usually effective in keeping these structures urine free.

 Check out this ad for GOMI YOKE TORII:

 I have made lots of calls to determine who exactly pays for and sets up these litter-stoppers.
 I have found out that it is case by case.
 Private landowners, local and prefectural governments and NPOs are all ordering them.
-In Tsukuba, The Gomi No Kai (garbage society) pays for and sets up Jizos with the aim of preventing littering (if you check, the sponsor’s name is usually indicated on the back).
-At one location where the Gomi No Kai had set up a jizo I found that though the area near the Jizo was certainly clean, the situation was very different JUST ACROSS THE STREET.
-It seems that we need a few MORE toriis and Jizos!
+In Tsukuba, The Gomi no Kai (Garbage Society) pays for and sets up Jizos with the aim of preventing littering (if you check, the sponsor’s name is usually indicated on the back of the statues).
+At one location where the Gomi No Kai had set up a jizo, I found that while the area just by the Jizo was certainly clean, the situation was very different ACROSS THE STREET.
+It seems that they need to install a few MORE toriis and Jizos!